kleinschmidt/dots-contexts-recall-prediction/cogsci19/cogsci.md

 from the posterior predictive distribution of the population of particles.
-To sample one predicted location at a $n$ trials in the future, we sample a particle from the population according to their weights, draw a sample of $n$ future states from that particle's Hibachi Grill Process,
+To sample one predicted location at a $n$ trials in the future, we sample a particle from the population according to their weights, draw a sample of $n$ future states from that particle's Hibachi Grill Process, and then sample one point from the posterior predictive distribution of the resulting cluster.
+In the case that the predicted cluster is a new cluster, we sample from the prior predictive.

+## Procedure

+To evaluate this model, we simulated the data from @Robbins2014.

+The particle filter algorithm was implemented in Julia 1.0 [@Bezanson2017].

 # Results

+## Clustering

+First, how well does this algorithm do at recovering the underlying cluster structure?

+## Recall

+## Prediction

+# Conclusion